Book Review: Colin Golvan’s Protecting Indigenous Art: From T-shirts to the Flag

 With regards to the vast fakery market, Golvan considers the 2018 case of Birubi Art Pty Ltd (2018) in Chapter Seven.
 A non-Indigenous outfit, Birubi sold a range of fake, “Aboriginal-styled” products intended for tourists.
 These products were manufactured overseas but were not labelled as such.
 Golvan notes that it is interesting that Ben Wooster, one of the owners of Birubi, reappears in the story of the contentious ownership of copyright in the Aboriginal flag.
 The Australian Competition and Consumer Commission’s (ACCC) case focused on the fact the Birubi had made implied representations that the products were made by “Australian Indigenous persons”. $2.3 million was awarded but Birubi went into insolvency and this was not paid.

 In Chapter Eight Golvan discusses cultural heritage protection and intangible Indigenous cultural heritage protection.
 The need for registration in Victoria’s Aboriginal Heritage Act 2006 is identified as being contradictory to cultural knowledge that must be protected by remaining with cultural custodians.
 The wording of the act also makes it mostly irrelevant to the protection of works of art.
 Golvan also considers that out of the $250 million earned by Indigenous arts and crafts, only about 10% was passed onto Indigenous artists and $54 million was spent on inauthentic Indigenous styled souvenirs.
 Golvan emphasises the need for improved enforcement of existing laws and funding for relevant bodies.
-Finally, Golvan highlights Dr Terri Janke’s True Tracks method, and non-legal approaches to establish fair treatment of artists and Indigenous Cultural Intellectual Property (ICIP).
+Finally, Golvan highlights Dr Terri Janke’s True Tracks method, and non-legal approaches geared towards achieving fair treatment of artists and Indigenous Cultural and Intellectual Property (ICIP).

 Chapter Nine considers the life of renowned Arrente watercolourist, Albert Namatjira, and the journey undertaken by his copyright after his passing.
 Namatjira’s copyright fell into the hands of the Public Trustee of the Northern Territory after his wife passed without a will.
 It was then sold by the Public Trustee in 1983 to Legend Press, and did not return to Namatjira’s family until 2017 – only 12 years before it is set to expire in 2029.
 Because of this, Namatjira’s family and community have missed out on over 30 years of income stemming from copyright in one of Australia’s most iconic and incredibly valuable artistic bodies of work.
 As Golvan notes, it is hard to imagine that this would have ever been allowed to happen to one of Namatjira’s white contemporaries.

 Thanks to the efforts of artists like Bulun Bulun and legal professionals like Golvan, today, Indigenous art centering traditional stories is protected by the Copyright Act.
 However, the absence of Indigenous views on cultural knowledge, protection and ownership means that the full scope of the harm caused by art theft to communities is not fully recognised or compensated by the judicial system.
 When it comes to selling and licensing their art for commercial use, Indigenous artists have a responsibility to their communities, countries, and songlines to ensure that cultural knowledge and imagery is kept protected and strong.
-At the same time, they are also forced to look out for their own individual interests and rights to copyright when doing business with clients, dealers, and galleries.
+At the same time, they are also forced to look out for their own individual interests and copyright when doing business with clients, dealers, and galleries.
 The outcome of this is that Indigenous artists are forced to navigate opposing western laws and values to enter the commercial market.
-Families and communities of Indigenous artists can face copyright issues if the artist or their next of kin die without a will, and the author’s timeline plus 70-year duration period means that all copyright protection for sacred imagery is only temporary.
+Families and communities of Indigenous artists can experience issues establishing copyright ownership if the artist or their next of kin die without a will, and the author’s lifetime plus 70-year duration period means that all copyright protection for sacred imagery is only temporary.
 In addition to all of this, Indigenous artists must also compete with the vast range of foreign made, “Indigenous-type” objects and art products that dominate the souvenir market.
 The case law explored in this book demonstrates the urgent need for better funding for bodies like Arts Law so that artists are empowered to understand and enforce their rights.
-It also demonstrates the need for better understandings of Indigenous Cultural Intellectual Property within the arts and legal industries – something that the Australian Government has committed to help achieve through the implementation of standalone ICIP legislation.
+It also demonstrates the need for better understandings of Indigenous Cultural and Intellectual Property (ICIP) within the arts and legal industries – something that the Australian Government has committed to help achieve through the implementation of standalone ICIP legislation.